 Located just three MRT stops from hectic Sukhumvit, Ratchada offers a refreshing yet authentic reprise from central Bangkok.
 It is a place where contemporary and traditional blends beautifully.
 The area boasts brilliant night bazaars which brazenly lure in travelers with their variety of local food and quirky souvenirs.

 However, if travelers spend a moment looking up in Ratchada, they’ll notice they’re among a forest of futuristic skyscrapers, home to the likes of insurance giants AIA, the Stock Exchange of Thailand, and the world’s largest consumer goods company, Unilever.
 These big brand names have helped earn Ratchada the title of Bangkok’s official central business district.

-In the center of Ratchada and just a two-minute walk from Huai Khwang MRT station is Swissotel Le Concorde Bangkok.
+In the center of Ratchada and just a two-minute walk from Huai Khwang MRT station is Swissotel Bangkok Ratchada.
 The affordable yet luxurious five-star hotel is located close to Bangkok’s entertainment hub and business hub, and comes without the steep price tag normally associated with this centralized area.

-Swissotel Le Concorde Bangkok’s 407 elegantly spacious rooms and suites are combined with four delectable dining facilities serving up Cantonese, International, and Japanese cuisines, as well as fresh bakes and an impressive bar.
+Swissotel Bangkok Ratchada’s 407 elegantly spacious rooms and suites are combined with four delectable dining facilities serving up Cantonese, International, and Japanese cuisines, as well as fresh bakes and an impressive bar.

 This hotel also features innovative meeting and convention facilities such as the 4,006-square-meter meeting space, equipped with a team of event planners to take the weight off your shoulders.

 For those looking for a little rest and recreation between business meetings, conferences, and events, the hotel’s luxurious Spa De Concorde is the perfect place to unwind and revitalize.
 Matching the local area’s ambiance of old-meets-new, the spa combines traditional Thai therapy techniques in a tranquil, modern environment.